Burden, causes and consequence of carotid atherosclerosis in Chinese adults

 - to develop and validate predictive algorithms for “vascular age”, by integrating conventional CVD risk factors and measures of carotid atherosclerosis and to assess their utility in clinical applications.

-The student will work within a multi-disciplinary team and have in-house training in epidemiology, statistical programing, computational genetics, and attendance of relevant courses.
+The student will work within a multi-disciplinary team and have in-house training in epidemiology, statistical programming, computational genetics, and attendance of relevant courses.
 By the end of the DPhil, the student will be competent to plan, undertake and interpret analyses of large datasets, and to report research findings in peer-reviewed journal and conference.

 FIELD WORK, SECONDMENTS, INDUSTRY PLACEMENTS AND TRAINING